reiyi-lai/art-marketplace/README.md

-# Art Gallery Web App
+# Art Marketplace Web App

-A simple Flask-based web application to browse, add, and search artwork items.
+A Flask-based web application to browse, add, and search artwork items.

-## Demo

 <p align="center">
     <a href="https://youtu.be/0JqHv9J5On4">